New Jack City

-New Jack City is a 1991 American action crime film based upon an original story and written by Thomas Lee Wright and Barry Michael Cooper, and directed by Mario Van Peebles in his feature film directorial debut.
-Released in the United States on March 8, 1991, the film stars Wesley Snipes as Nino Brown, a rising drug lord in New York City during the crack epidemic, and Ice-T as Scotty Appleton, a detective who vows to stop Nino's criminal activity by going undercover to work for Nino's gang.
-Allen Payne, Chris Rock, Judd Nelson, Bill Cobbs, and Van Peebles appear in supporting roles.
+New Jack City is a 1991 American crime action film directed by Mario Van Peebles (in his feature film directorial debut) and written by Thomas Lee Wright and Barry Michael Cooper, based on a story by Wright.
+The film stars Wesley Snipes, Ice-T, Allen Payne, Chris Rock, Judd Nelson, Bill Cobbs, Bill Nunn, and Van Peebles.
+Its plot follows Nino Brown, a drug lord in New York City during the crack epidemic, and Scotty Appleton, an NYPD detective who vows to end Nino's rise to power by going undercover to work for Nino's gang.

+New Jack City premiered at the Sundance Film Festival on January 17, 1991, and was released in the United States by Warner Bros.
+Pictures on March 8, 1991.

 Plot

-In the New York City neighborhood of Harlem in 1986, Nino Brown and his gang, the Cash Money Brothers (CMB), become the dominant drug ring in the City once crack cocaine is introduced to the streets.
+In the New York City neighborhood of Harlem, Nino Brown and his gang, the Cash Money Brothers (CMB), become the dominant drug ring once crack cocaine is introduced to the streets.
 His gang consists of Gerald "Gee Money" Wells, his best friend since childhood; enforcer and personal bodyguard Duh Duh Duh Man; gun moll Keisha; Nino's girlfriend, Selina Thomas; and her tech-savvy cousin, ex-bank teller Kareem Akbar.

 Nino converts the Carter apartment complex into a crack house.
-Gee Money and Keisha kill rival Fat Smitty, the CMB throws out the tenants, and Nino forces the landlord out onto the streets naked.
-Meanwhile, undercover detective Scotty Appleton attempts to make a deal with stick-up kid Pookie, who absconds with the money.
-Appleton chases Pookie and shoots him in the leg, but the police release him.
-Nino's gang successfully run the streets of Harlem over the next three years.
+Gee Money and Keisha kill rival Fat Smitty, and the CMB forces out the tenants and landlord.
+Meanwhile, Scotty Appleton, an undercover police detective working with the NYPD, attempts to make a deal with stick-up kid Pookie, who absconds with the money.
+Appleton chases and shoots Pookie in the leg, but released on bail.
+As the years pass, Nino's gang successfully run the streets of Harlem with absolute power.

-When Det.
-Stone comes under pressure, Appleton volunteers to infiltrate Nino's gang and is partnered with loose-cannon Nick Peretti.
-Elsewhere, mobster Frankie Needles attempts to collect taxes from Nino, who refuses to pay.
-While Appleton and Peretti spy on Nino and his gang as they hand out Thanksgiving turkeys to the poor, Appleton spots Pookie, now a crack addict, as the man beats his junkie girlfriend.
-Instead of arresting him, Appleton gets Pookie into rehab.
-Later Pookie offers to help bring down Nino.
-Against his better judgment and the disapproval of Stone and Peretti, Appleton recruits Pookie as an informant in the Carter.
+When Stone, the leader of the CMB police operation, comes under pressure from NYPD Commissioner Fred R. Price, Appleton, currently on suspension for shooting Pookie, volunteers to infiltrate Nino's gang and is partnered with loose-cannon Nick Peretti.
+Elsewhere, mobster and tax collector Frankie Needles attempts to get protection money from Nino, who refuses to pay.
+While Appleton and Peretti observe Nino and his gang handing out Thanksgiving turkeys to the poor, Appleton spots Pookie, now a crack addict, and soon gets him into rehab.

+Later, Pookie offers to help bring down Nino.
+Against his better judgment and the disapproval of Stone and Peretti, Appleton recruits Pookie as an informant.
 When Pookie relapses, Gee Money realizes that he is wired and orders the Carter destroyed.
-The cops find Pookie's bloody and booby-trapped corpse; Peretti defuses the explosives seconds before it explodes.
+The cops find Pookie's booby-trapped corpse; Peretti defuses the explosives seconds before it explodes.
 Nino angrily warns Gee Money against repeating such a costly mistake.